appscode/blog/content/post/manage-redis-secret-engine-using-kubevault-in-aws/index.md

 ## Overview

+KubeVault is a Git-Ops ready, production-grade solution for deploying and configuring Hashicorp's Vault on Kubernetes.
 KubeVault provides various ways to configure your Vault deployment.
-You can pick your preferred Storage Backend, Unsealer Mode, TLS Mode, Secret Engines that you want to allow to attach with this VaultServer, Termination Policy to prevent accidental deletion or clean-up Vault deployment in a systematic way, Monitoring, etc. KubeVault is a Git-Ops ready, production-grade solution for deploying and configuring Hashicorp's Vault on Kubernetes.
-You can find the guides and detailed information in [KubeVault](https://kubevault.com/).
+You can pick your preferred Storage Backend, Unsealer Mode, TLS Mode, Secret Engines that you want to allow to attach with this VaultServer, Termination Policy to prevent accidental deletion or clean-up Vault deployment in a systematic way, Monitoring, etc. You can find the guides and detailed information in [KubeVault Documentation](https://kubevault.com/docs/latest/welcome/).
 In this tutorial, we will show how to Manage Redis Secret Engine using KubeVault in Amazon Elastic Kubernetes Service (Amazon EKS).
 We will cover the following steps:

 1) Install KubeDB